iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.3.1-1.3.2.md

     running PHP 5.3 and cannot upgrade to 5.4, please upgrade Roundcube the latest 1.2 branch instead.

-Roundcube 1.4.6 fixes few security issues, 1.4.7 fixes a new one.
-All users are encouraged to upgrade _as soon as possible_.
+All users are encouraged to upgrade the latest Roundcube release.

 * [How to upgrade Roundcube](https://github.com/roundcube/roundcubemail/wiki/Upgrade).